-A special type of joint tenancy with rights of survivorship that is recognized between married couples in some states is called tenants by the entirety, which is abbreviated as "TBE."
-Aside from avoiding probate, this type of ownership is important for asset protection planning in states where it's recognized.
+A special type of joint tenancy with rights of survivorship that is recognized between married couples in some states is called tenants by the entirety (TBE).
+Aside from avoiding probate, this type of ownership is important for asset protection planning in states where it is recognized.

-Community property is a special type of joint ownership recognized between married couples in nine states: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
+Community property, the third version of joint ownership.
+This ownership is recognized between married couples in nine states: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
 In Alaska, married couples can elect to have some or all of their property treated as community property by stating so in a written contract.

 What happens to community property when one spouse dies?
-This will depend on whether or not the couple made an estate plan.
+It will depend on whether or not the couple made an estate plan.
 If there isn't an estate plan, then the intestacy laws of their state will dictate where the community will go.
-If there is an estate plan, then the terms of the estate plan will supersede state law and the community property will go exactly where the spouses want it to go.
+If there is an estate plan, then the terms of the estate plan will supersede state law, and the community property will go exactly where the spouses want it to go.

 Tenancy in Common

-If the property is owned by two or more people as tenants in common, then each owner will hold a percentage of ownership interest in the property.
+If two or more people own the property as tenants in common (TIC), then each owner will hold a percentage of interest in the property.
 The percentages owned do not have to be equal portions.
 Most often, this percentage of ownership is determined by how much each owner contributes to the purchase of the property.

-For example, if a piece of real estate costs $100,000 and owner A contributes $70,000 and owner B contributes $30,000, then owner A will hold a 70% interest as a tenant in common and owner B will hold a 30% interest as a tenant in common.
-When owner A later dies, their 70% interest will pass to whomever she chooses by her Last Will and Testament or Revocable Living Trust, or to her heirs at law if they don't have an estate plan.
+For example, if a piece of real estate costs $100,000 and owner A contributes $70,000, and owner B contributes $30,000, then owner A will hold a 70% interest as a tenant in common, and owner B will hold a 30% interest as a tenant in common.
+In the event of the death of owner A, their 70% interest will pass to whoever was the stated beneficiary in their Last Will and Testament or Revocable Living Trust.
+Without a will, the heir at law will inherit the property.